ilDon/slash-commands/README.md

 # Slash-commands

-A simple way to invoke commands from an input field Slack-like slash-commands.
+A simple way to invoke Slack-like slash-commands from an input field.

+Slash commands are applied to any input element that has the `command-input` CSS class.

 The specifications of the project are outlined in the [project plan](PROJECT_PLAN.md).